-Annual Wellness Visits (AWVs) are key for staying up to date on patient medical conditions, improving care outcomes, optimizing revenue, and closing gaps in care across populations.
+Annual Wellness Visits (AWVs) are key for staying up to date on patient medical conditions, improving care outcomes and quality, optimizing revenue, and closing gaps in care across populations.
 With the shift to value-based care, Annual Wellness Visits have also become crucial to reducing costs and hospital utilization.

 But while Annual Wellness Visits have been around for several years, many healthcare organizations and providers are still confused about what they are exactly, why they are important, and how they can improve their Annual Wellness Visit completion rate.

 What are Annual Wellness Visits?
 Why are Annual Wellness Visits important?

 “Annual Wellness Visits essentially refer to visits which fall into one of three categories, as outlined by the Centers for Medicare and Medicaid Services, or CMS,” said Brandy Smuzeski, a Licensed Master of Social Work who works closely with ACOs (Accountable Care Organizations) and other clients to help them improve in areas including Annual Wellness Visits.